Moving Forward After a Disaster

 • Take care of your health and safety.
 Both your physical and emotional health are very important.
 This also goes for your other family members.
 Consider visiting with a counselor or joining one or more support groups and with people who are experiencing the same kinds of issues you are.

 • Be Patient with the people around you and especially with yourself.
-There are a lot of feelings that can jumble up your thought process and it may take time to sort those things out.
+There are a lot of feelings and worries that can jumble up your thought process and it may take time to sort those things out.
+Try to avoid activities that remind you of the negative nature of your situation and prompt feelings of hopelessness.

 • Get plenty of rest.
-Although you may have a lot on your plate currently, it’s just as crucial to give your body an adequate amount of rest each night.
+Although you may have a lot on your plate currently, it’s just as crucial to give your body an adequate amount of rest each night and reduce the risk of confusion and disorientation.
+Keep in mind that your goal is to become a disaster survivor.

 • Take small steps.
 Don’t try to fix everything in a very short amount of time.
 That will only frustrate you even more.
 Take smaller steps by accomplishing those tasks and your everyday priorities a little at a time.
 If you need to be distracted to stay positive, consider a new hobby that will fill some time and bring joy back into your life.

 • Collect information.
-Rely on not only friends and families, but gather any useful information that can help assist you or one of your loved ones that may be having a difficult time adjusting to their new environment.
+Rely on not only friends and families, but gather any useful information that can help assist you or one of your loved ones.
+There may be family members like your older children who are having a difficult time adjusting to their new environment.
 Learn what your triggers are, like sirens and loud noises, and steer clear of things that tend to remind you of the challenges you’re going through.

 Reach Out to a Mental Health Professional